About Marfan Syndrome

 Genetic testing can provide helpful information in some cases.

-- Some of the features of Marfan syndrome can be found in disorders related to Marfan syndrome; therefore, genetic testing may be helpful when a diagnosis cannot be determined through an exam by doctors.
+Some of the features of Marfan syndrome can be found in conditions related to Marfan syndrome; therefore, genetic testing may be helpful when a diagnosis cannot be determined through an exam by doctors.

 It is possible for you to have one or more features of Marfan syndrome, but not enough for you to have a Marfan syndrome diagnosis.
 You may need additional exams by other doctors and additional genetic testing to see if you have a disorder that is related to Marfan syndrome.

 For more information, visit our Members page to find a Marfan syndrome organization in your area.